PinMeTo/documentation/docs/posts-api.md

 1. Authentication
 2. Get available location list and choose one or more locations (with storeId)
 3. Publish post to the chosen locations
+4. Edit message, images, or offerData of the published post, optional
-4. Get post data, optional
+5. Get post data, optional
-5. Delete post, optional
+6. Delete post, optional

 ## 1. Authentication